Cheap Trick rock band to perform at Abraham Chavez Theatre - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The winning numbers for Mega Millions $1.1 billion prize on Tuesday were 7-13-14-15-18 and Mega Ball 9.
 The Megaplier was 3.
 El Pasoans flocked to Payan's Fuel Center in El Paso to purchase tickets ahead of the drawing.
 If someone wins the jackpot, it...

+Shelter sees influx of migrants traveling from El Paso to Las Cruces

 LAS CRUCES, N.M.
-(CBS4) — A Las Cruces homeless shelter is helping migrants as some make the journey from Texas to New Mexico in search of work.
+(KFOX14) — A Las Cruces homeless shelter is helping migrants as some make the journey from Texas to New Mexico.
 The Mesilla Valley Community of Hope said last week they had about 80 to 100 migrants show up.
 This week numbers are down but the shelter is still seeing about 50 migrants a day.

 Winter Trout Reel-In Fishing Tournament to be held at Ascarate Park